SleepBeary/SleepBeary/README.md

 <h1>Hi there, I'm Andrei👋</h1>

-- 💼  I'm currently working as a web developer for Softserve
+- 💼  I'm currently working as a web developer for Alliance Healthcare
 - 🖥️  I'm part of a team of friends who create games in our free time
 - 🔭  I'm learning Azure and React for now
 - 🖍️  My passions: Snowboarding, pixel art, 3d modeling and more...